sampsoncco/SOkerekePortfolio/README.md

 - Creating dynamic and interactive visualizations
 - Implementing advanced filter options and slicers
 - Developing KPI indicators and trend analysis graphs

+### Work Experience
+**Marketing Analyst @ Truth Initiative (_June 2022 - Present_)**
+- Creating dashboards by leveraging techniques such as parameters, sets, groups, and calculations for granular and drill-down perspective of the reports.
+- Work with stakeholders to identify and prioritize analytics needs.
+- Generate weekly performance tracking reports for advertisement campaigns using Tableau, Excel, and PowerPoint, contributing to a 15% improvement in campaign optimization.
+- Authored and continually updated SQL queries to seamlessly incorporate and organize diverse datasets into Tableau
+- Writing queries to fetch data from different tables using JOINs, sub-queries, and correlated sub-queries. • Assure the quality of data within Tableau, ensuring accuracy, consistency, and reliability of visualizations and reports, thus facilitating confident decision-making.

+**Business Intelligence Intern @ Skybarrel Academy (_September 2020 - May 2022_)**
+- Developed visual reports, dashboards, and KPI scoreboards using Power BI desktop
+- Proficient in making DAX queries in Power BI desktop
+- Created new database objects like Tables, Procedures, Functions, Indexes and Views

 ### Bank Loan Reports - SQL Project
 [Project Publication](https://github.com/sampsoncco/Sampson-Okereke-SQL-Portfolio-/blob/main/Bank%20Loan%20Reports.sql)